magicznyleszek/linkter/README.md

 ## TODO

-* write test for modules
+* add sorting and more filters
-* store filters and sorter value in localStorage
+* store filters value in localStorage
 * keep filters and sorter values as routing parameters
-* search filter should use fuzzy search algorithm
+* phrase filter should use fuzzy search algorithm
+* phrase filter should highlight stuff in found elements
+* move to TypeScript
+* move tests to modules directories